mjpcollins/sudoku_solver/README.md

 # sudoku_solver
-Solver of Sudoku puzzles using a graph
+Project for an MSc AI course with Bath University.
+This is a Sudoku puzzle solver using a graph.

 ## Background & Inspiration